delftdata/stateflow/README.md

    cd deployment
    docker-compose up
    ```
+2. Run `demo_client.py`, this will start a client being able to interact with stateful entities.
+   This will also create the appropriate Kafka topics `client_request`, `client_reply`, `internal`.
-2. Run `demo_runtime.py`, this will deploy the actor dataflow on Apache Beam.
-The actors are defined in `demo_common.py`.
+3. Run `demo_runtime.py`, this will deploy the stateful dataflow on Apache Beam.
+The stateful entities are defined in `demo_common.py`.
-3. Run `demo_client.py`, this will start a client being able to interact with actors.

 ## Demo (with FastAPI)
 1. Launch a Kafka cluster